 Cork

-Cork is another option that’s becoming increasingly popular these days, especially among young boat owners.
+Cork is another option that’s becoming increasingly popular today, especially among young boat owners.

 Similar to teak decks, cork decks are also great insulators.
-Even on hot sunny days, you can comfortably walk on the deck without feeling like your feet are burning.
+Even on hot sunny days, you can comfortably walk on the deck without feeling your feet burning.

-You may need to sand your deck every three to five years, as it turns greyish overtime.
-However, it’ll return to its original color once sanded properly.
+You may need to sand your deck every three to five years as it turns greyish.
+However, it’ll return to its original color once appropriately filed.

 Expanded Foam